 Creative Commons License

-Oliveira, Maria C. T. B. and Rosentrater, Kurt A., "An Environmental and Economic Analysis of Flocculation Technology Applied to a Corn-Based Ethanol Plant" (2020).
+da Conceição T. B. e Oliveira, Maria and Rosentrater, Kurt A., "An Environmental and Economic Analysis of Flocculation Technology Applied to a Corn-Based Ethanol Plant" (2020).
 Agricultural and Biosystems Engineering Publications.
 1117.